NovatecConsulting/opentelemetry-training/tutorial/content/exercises/otel_in_action/_index.md

 - Interact with the OpenTelemetry-enabled application and observe results in the various dashboard
 - Observe slow running and failing components

+## How to perform the exercise

+* This exercise is based on the following repository [repository](https://github.com/NovatecConsulting/opentelemetry-training/)
+* All exercises are in the subdirectory `exercises`.
+There is also an environment variable `$EXERCISES` pointing to this directory.
+All directories given are relative to this one.
+* Initial directory: `otel-in-action`

 ## Architecture